-Taking in the rolling summits of Innerdownie, Whitewisp Hill, Tarmangie Hill and – optionally – Ben Shee, this circular walk on the southern edge of Perth & Kinross offers a mixture of forest trails and open grassy hillside.
+Taking in the rolling summits of Innerdownie (611 m/ 2004 ft), Whitewisp Hill (643 m/ 2109 ft), Tarmangie Hill (645 m / 2116 ft) and – optionally – Ben Shee (516 m/1692 ft), this circular walk on the southern edge of Perth & Kinross offers a mixture of forest trails and open grassy hillside.
 It is best experienced on a clear day when the views can be appreciated to their fullest.
 Navigation skills essential and this route will be very exposed in poor weather.
 Total ascent 2065 ft / 629 m.

 Dog-friendly walk [Note: several stiles on the route]

-Route: The walk begins from the information boards at Glen Sherup car park.
-Follow the trail from here alongside the Glensherup Burn, very soon emerging onto a forestry track where you turn right.
-After 0.6 miles the track bends to the left and there is a fork – keep left.
-Continue along this track as it heads gently uphill, sweeping right then left and right again.
-After this last bend, look out for a narrow gap in the trees on your right (there is a short wooden way marker on the left and a pile of stones at the path-end that are both easily missed) – this is the continuation of the route.
-This footpath leads you into the trees and up a short but very steep incline and ends at a gate in a deer fence.
-Go through the gate and turn right to follow the dry stone wall uphill on a grassy path to a bench.
-The views start to open up here!
-From the bench continue to follow the line of the wall uphill to reach the summit cairn of Innerdownie (611 m/ 2004 ft).
-Continue in the same direction from here, again keeping the wall and then later a fence to your right.
+Route: From the information boards at Glen Sherup car park, follow the trail SW alongside the Glensherup Burn.
+After 300m turn right (SW) onto a forestry track.
+Another 850m along keep left (S) at a fork, ignoring signs for the Reservoirs Trail (you will come back that way).
+Another 150m along, turn left (N) at a path junction.
+Continue along this track for 1.5km as it zig zags gently uphill.
+At 415m elevation, look out for a narrow gap in the trees on your right (there is a short wooden way marker on the left and a pile of stones at the path-end that are both easily missed) – turn right (SE).
+This footpath leads you into the trees and up a short but steep incline, emerging at a gate in a deer fence.
+Go through the gate and turn right (SW) to follow the dry stone wall uphill on a grassy path to a bench.
+From the bench continue to follow the line of the wall uphill to reach the summit cairn of Innerdownie.
+Continue in the same direction (SW) from the summit, keeping the wall and then later a fence to your right.
 When you reach a stile, cross over onto a wide flat plateau.
-Continue straight ahead (south) to reach the cairn of Whitewisp Hill (643 m/ 2109 ft).
-The route from here heads west on a grassy footpath, eventually meeting up with a dry stone wall and fence.
-Keeping these on your right, follow them uphill still heading west.
-When you arrive at a gate in the fence pass through it and continue to follow the fence uphill to the summit of Tarmangie Hill (645 m / 2116 ft).
-This is the highest point on the route!
-Keeping the fence and wall to your left, follow the path downhill to pass through a gate in a deer fence.
-From there the path heads uphill and to the right (north-east), away from the steep edge of the glen and skirting past Scad Hill (there is nothing to identify the summit – we went to see) before heading down the ridge towards the distinctive summit that is Ben Shee (516 m/1692 ft).
-You can either follow the path around the base of Ben Shee or up over the summit.
+Continue straight ahead (S) to reach the cairn of Whitewisp Hill.
+The route from here heads W on a grassy footpath, meeting up with a dry stone wall and fence.
+Keeping these on your right, follow them uphill still heading W. When you arrive at a gate in the fence pass through it and continue to follow the fence uphill to the summit of Tarmangie Hill.
+This is the highest point on the route.
+Keeping the fence and wall to your left, follow the path SW then NW downhill.
+Pass through a gate in a deer fence then turn right (N) to head uphill on a grassy trail.
+The trail begins to head NE with a steep drop to your right.
+The path continues to head NE down the ridge towards the distinctive summit of Ben Shee.
+On reaching the base of Ben Shee, you can either follow the path around its base or up over the summit.
 There are wooden way markers indicating which path to take.
 The views are well worth the short climb if you still have some energy!
-Heading north downhill from the summit, you will join back up with the path skirting the base of Ben Shee and onto a pleasant track.
-When you reach a deer fence, go over the stile and turn right to follow the fenceline downhill to meet a minor road next to a cattle grid.
-Turn right onto the road and enjoy an easy walk along to Glensherup Reservoir.
-Cross the dam wall at the north end of the reservoir and pass through a gate.
-After a short steep uphill section you will find yourself back on the forest track from earlier.
-Turn left and follow it downhill a short distance, looking out for a fork where you go left off the main track to head back to the car park.
+Heading N downhill from the summit, you will join back up with the path skirting the base of Ben Shee and onto a pleasant track.
+Continue downhill on this track for 1.5km.
+When you reach a deer fence, go over the stile and turn right (SE) to follow the fenceline downhill.
+You will emerge onto a minor road next to a cattle grid.
+Turn right (SW) and walk along the road.
+When you reach Glensherup Reservoir, turn left (E) to cross the dam wall.
+At the other side of the reservoir go through a gate.
+There is then a short steep uphill section after which you will find yourself back at the forestry track beside the Reservoirs Trail marker post.
+Turn left (N) and follow the track downhill for 850m, looking out for a fork where you go left off the main track to head back to Glen Sherup car park.

 WALK REVIEW: 8TH AUGUST 2020